nathanlarsen1/WipingDriveDiskpartWindows/README.md

 <h2>Disk Number</h2>

-Carefully review the list and identify the disk you want to wipe.
-Type select disk <disk number> (replace <disk number> with the actual number) and press Enter.<br/><br/>
+I carefully reviewed the list and identified the disk that I needed to wipe.
+I typed `select disk 1` and pressed Enter.<br/><br/>

 <p align="center">
 <img src="https://i.imgur.com/TbdSwtf.png" height="80%" width="80%" alt="Remove IP addresses that are on the remove list"/>